 With a MERP, employers set a monthly allowance amount for each employee.
 That allowance represents the maximum amount an employer will reimburse the employee for their monthly healthcare expenses.

-2. Employees purchase health care
+2. Employees purchase healthcare items or services

-3. Employees submit proof of expense
+3. Employees submit proof of the expense

 After making their purchase, employees submit proof of their qualified expenses in the form of documentation.
 This document could be a receipt or explanation of benefits.

-Proof of expenses must include:
+Proof of eligible expenses must include:

-- The date they incurred the expense
+- The date the employee or dependent incurred the expense

 - A description of the product or service